google/comprehensive-rust/src/control-flow/loop-expressions.md

 * Break the `loop` with a value (e.g. `break 8`) and print it out.
 * Note that `loop` is the only looping construct which returns a non-trivial value.
-This is because it's guaranteed to be entered at least once (unline `while` and `for` loops).
+This is because it's guaranteed to be entered at least once (unlike `while` and `for` loops).

 </details>